 - the exploitation by the trader of any specific circumstance of such seriousness (e.g. a death or a serious illness) as to impair the consumer’s judgment in order to influence their decision with regard to the product;

-- any disproportionate non-contractual condition imposed on the consumer wishing to exercise their contractual rights (such as terminating or switching a contract).
+- any disproportionate, non-contractual condition imposed on the consumer wishing to exercise their contractual rights (such as terminating or changing a contract).

-Annex I to Directive 2005/29/EC contains a list of 35 commercial practices which are considered unfair in all circumstances.
+Annex I to Directive 2005/29/EC contains a list of 35 commercial practices that are considered unfair in all circumstances.

 Practices prohibited in all circumstances (‘blacklist’)

 Directive 2005/29/EC contains a list of commercial practices that are prohibited in all circumstances.
-Amending Directive (EU) 2019/2161 has added to the list several additional practices prohibiting the publication of fake consumer reviews, hidden advertising in search results and resale of tickets that the trader has acquired using automated ‘bots’.
+Amending Directive (EU) 2019/2161 has added to the list several additional practices prohibiting the publication of fake consumer reviews, hidden advertising in search results and the resale of tickets that the trader has acquired using automated means (known as bots).

 Redress and penalties

-Amending Directive (EU) 2019/2161 adds a requirement for Member States to ensure that consumers have the right to individual remedies (for example, compensation, a price reduction, etc.) when they are harmed by unfair commercial practices.
+Amending Directive (EU) 2019/2161 adds a requirement for Member States to ensure that consumers have the right to individual remedies (e.g. compensation, a price reduction, etc.) when they are harmed by unfair commercial practices.

-EU countries must introduce effective, proportionate and dissuasive penalties to punish traders who break national rules on unfair commercial practices.
+EU Member States must introduce effective, proportionate and dissuasive penalties to punish traders who break national rules on unfair commercial practices.

-Amending Directive (EU) 2019/2161 provides for criteria to be applied when imposing fines and requires EU countries to provide for fines of up to at least 4% of the trader’s turnover or €2 million when information about the turnover is not available when national authorities of several countries are working together on major cross-border infringements affecting consumers in several EU countries.
+Amending Directive (EU) 2019/2161 introduces criteria to be applied when imposing penalties.
+It requires Member States to provide for fines of at least 4% of the trader’s turnover or €2 million when information about the turnover is not available in cases where national authorities of several countries are working together on major cross-border infringements affecting consumers in several Member States.

-In 2016, the Commission issued updated guidance on the implementation and application of the directive.
+In 2021, the European Commission issued updated guidance on the implementation and application of Directive 2005/29/EC.
 It explains key concepts and rules and gives practical examples taken from the case-law of the Court of Justice of the European Union and from national courts and administrations to make enforcement easier for national authorities and to ensure greater legal certainty for traders.
 The guidance covers the amendments introduced by Directive (EU) 2019/2161.

-Directive 2005/29/EC had to become law in the EU countries by 12 June 2007.
-EU countries had to apply the rules of the directive as of 12 December 2007.
+Directive 2005/29/EC had to become law in the Member States by 12 June 2007.
+Member States had to apply the rules of the directive by 12 December 2007.

-Product: any good or service including immovable property, digital service and digital content, as well as rights and obligations.
+Product.
+Any good or service, including immovable property, digital services and digital content.

-Consumer: an individual who, in commercial practices covered by this directive, is acting for purposes which are outside their trade, business, craft or profession.
+Consumer.
+An individual who, in the commercial practices covered by Directive 2005/29/EC, is acting for purposes outside of their trade, business, craft or profession.

-Professional diligence: the standard of special skill and care which a trader may reasonably be expected to exercise towards consumers corresponding to honest market practice and/or the general principle of good faith in the trader’s field of activity.
+Professional diligence.
+The standard of special skill and care that a trader may reasonably be expected to exercise towards consumers corresponding to honest market practice and/or the general principle of good faith in the trader’s field of activity.

 Successive amendments to Directive 2005/29/EC have been incorporated into the original text.
 This consolidated version is of documentary value only.